 |

 Paper wasps use a range of visual signals to communicate identity or fighting ability.
-I primarily study the vision and neural correlates of individual face recognition in female Northern paper wasps, Polistes fuscatus.
-Using an isolation treatment that prevents the development of facial recognition in this species colleagues and I have identified a candidate brain region involved with this unique ability, the Anterior optic tubercle (AOT).
-The AOT is a visual glomerulus in the insect protocerebrum that in other insects is known be involved in color processing, object-background discrimination, and female-female aggression.
+The lab primarily studies vision and neural correlates of individual face recognition in female Northern paper wasps, Polistes fuscatus.
+Using an isolation treatment that prevents the development of facial recognition in this species colleagues and I have previously identified a candidate brain region involved with this unique ability, the Anterior optic tubercle (AOTu).
+The AOTu is a visual glomerulus in the insect protocerebrum that in other insects is known be involved in color processing, object-background discrimination, and female-female aggression.
 All aspects we would expect for a candidate 'face' processing region.
-This is further supported by our recent finding that color is required for specialized face recognition in this species!
-I am currently working hard to characterize visual processing in this system.
-I have recently identified face cell-like responses in these special wasps, I call wasp cells.
+This is further supported by our finding that color is required for specialized face recognition in this species!
+The lab is currently working hard to characterize visual processing in this system.
+We have recently identified a face cell-like neural unit in these wasps, I call wasp cells.
 These cells show specific selectivity for frontal views of wasps and are relatively unresponsive to other visual stimuli.
-They are localized to the lateral protocerebrum, near the AOT.
+They are also localized to the lateral protocerebrum, near the AOTu.
 Additionally these cells seem to show tuning to a particular axis of wasp 'face space', similar to the tuning properties of neurons in face patches of primates.

 |